Zwimber/mongoose-style-guide/README.md

 2. Order camelCase parts from most to least important (*do:* nameFirst, *don't*: firstName)
 3. Don't restate the current model name
-4. Be descriptive even though MongoDB favours short property names
+4. Be descriptive, even though MongoDB favours short property names
 5. Watch for reserved words

 *Note: After this example we suggest an alternative way for storing username*